 The statements of activities include deficiency of revenues and gains over expenses and losses from operations as the performance indicator.
-Changes in unrestricted net assets that are excluded from deficiency of revenues and gains over expenses and losses from operations, consistent with industry practice, include unrealized loss on investments.
+Changes in unrestricted net assets that are excluded from deficiency of revenues and gains over expenses and losses from operations, consistent with industry practice, include unrealized loss on investments and the real estate tax assessment under appeal.